eazar001/mousetrap/README.md

 ```
 $ ls /dev/input/by-id
 ```

 Finally, assuming that the path you installed `mousetrap` to is in your `$PATH`:
 ```
 $ mousetrap -t 10 -d my_device_id
 ```

 `my_device_id` should be replaced with the filename you've determined corresponds to your mouse, from the previous step.
 The `-t` flag specifies your preferred idle time, in seconds.
+All flag options are _absolutely_ mandatory.

 ### Final notes